Aviation Law New Mexico

 - Attorneys are prohibited from reaching out to plane crash survivors or the families of plane crash victims until 45 days have passed since the date of the crash.

-The law firm of Slack & Davis believes firmly that plane crash survivors and the families of victims should never be exploited.
+The law firm of Slack Davis Sanger believes firmly that plane crash survivors and the families of victims should never be exploited.
 Instead, we are committed to treating these individuals with respect, kindness and compassion.
-If you are looking to file a personal injury or wrongful death action following a tragic plane crash, please contact the New Mexico aviation attorneys at Slack & Davis.
+If you are looking to file a personal injury or wrongful death action following a tragic plane crash, please contact the New Mexico aviation attorneys at Slack Davis Sanger.
 We are ready to assist you.
 Call us at 800-455-8686 for a free case evaluation.
 You don’t have to go through this alone.